 During the summers, I did everything from flipping Whoppers, driving forklifts, building portable schoolhouses, painting apartment buildings, receiving freight for Cost Plus, and singing silly songs as a camp counselor.

-Recognizing an opportunity to combine a scholarship and my passion for underserved, community-oriented, universal healthcare, I applied for the NHSC scholarship my first year in PA school and was rejected.
-I tried again my second year and was accepted.
+Recognizing an opportunity to combine a scholarship and my passion for underserved, community-oriented, universal healthcare, I applied for the NHSC scholarship during my first year in PA school and was rejected.
+I tried again in my second year and was accepted.